-For those who’ve served our country in the Armed Forces, Congress has passed laws that provide for extensive medical and disability benefits.
-Our representatives wrote these laws to be “Veteran-friendly.”
-Unfortunately, the Department of Veterans’ Affairs does not always interpret these laws in favor of the Veteran.
+For those who’ve served our country in the Armed Forces, Congress has passed laws that provide extensive medical and disability benefits.
+Our representatives wrote these laws to be “veteran-friendly.”
+Unfortunately, the Department of Veterans’ Affairs does not always interpret these laws in favor of the veteran.

 Non-Service Connected Pension Benefits

 When wartime veterans or their spouses are completely disabled and require help performing everyday tasks, they may receive a non-service connected pension benefit to help pay for in-home or nursing home care.
 The veteran must have been honorably discharged after at least 90 days of active duty.

 A physician must certify the need for assistance with activities of daily living (ADL), including bathing, dressing, cooking, and eating.
 Benefits can pay for a professional caregiver or a family caregiver if they are being paid for services and report the income on their taxes.

 It’s important to understand the income and asset limitations for benefits and legal strategies that enable you to qualify for them.
 The rules are complex, and filling out the application correctly the first time avoids claim denials and delays in benefits.